 I’ve once again put together my list of Elf on the Shelf ideas for my 4 year old (and her 2 year old sister!) in a handy, dandy free printable you can download and check off as you go.
 Planning ahead allows me to also get any supplies needed and be on the ready for this fun season.
 I’m going with the 70% staged hiding places and 30% kids’ activities this year.
 Know that the hiding places might still have things you need to do instead of just sticking it somewhere, but I did include a fair share of those simple ideas too!

-Our elf activities will start on Black Friday (which is late this year) and will continue until December 24th.
+Our elf activities will start on Black Friday and will continue until December 24th.
 Follow along on our progress on Instagram and make sure to tag me so I can see your versions!
 So go ahead and print out this schedule of Elf on the Shelf Ideas and read below for more explanation on each idea!